colin-mccarthy/tanzu_build/harbor.md

-# Install Harbor on KinD
+# Installing Harbor on KinD

 Followed this blog